Opens the MedCalc spreadsheet window, in which you can enter or edit data to be analyzed.

 The new content of the cell is stored in memory by moving the cell pointer up or down.
 By pressing the Enter key you can store the new or edited contents of a cell without moving the cell pointer.

-To copy the contents of one cell to another cell, place the cell pointer on the first cell (the source cell), and select Copy in the Edit menu (you can obtain a shortcut menu by pressing the right side mouse button).
+To copy the contents of one cell to another cell, place the cell pointer on the first cell (the source cell), and click Copy on the Edit menu (you can obtain a context menu by pressing the right side mouse button).
 By doing so, the content of this cell is copied into a buffer in memory.
-Now you move the cell pointer to the second cell (the target cell) and select Paste in the Edit menu.
+Now you move the cell pointer to the second cell (the target cell) and click Paste on the Edit menu.
 As a result, the content of the buffer is copied into this second cell.

 If you want to copy a range of cells, you first select the cells with the mouse, and proceed as described above.